hustf/BitmapMapsExtras.jl/README.md

   - Find traces starting at an ensemble of points

   An ensemble might be a grid, uniformly random, or based on e.g. divergence (as in fluid flow) or previously drawn [hachures](https://andywoodruff.com/blog/hachures-and-sketchy-relief-maps/)  in an iterative approach.
+Work in progress.

   User supplies the vector-field function for the differential equation, typically from differential geometry.
 We solve the equation in non-discrete coordinates, which requires interpolation between the neighbouring points.
 We do this 'lazily', i.e. we only interpolate where needed and try to avoid memory allocations.

-  We're actually just wrapping some functionality from [OrdinaryDiffEq](https://docs.sciml.ai/OrdinaryDiffEq/stable/).
+  We're using [OrdinaryDiffEq](https://docs.sciml.ai/OrdinaryDiffEq/stable/).
 The solutions are stored very effectively, so we finish finding the solutions before we start drawing traces.

+## Current progress

+It's time to submit with updated dependencies.

+We are revising and improving on a user interface, i.e. the high-level functions.
+The somewhat unsatisfactory interfaces reside in `test/common.jl`.
+Some test files are not updated to the latest version of the interface.
+One idea for a high-level interface is to pass types like glyph specification into more general functions. `grid_fcall_with_background` etc. is not a nice way to do this.

+`tangent_basis` has some minor allocations we should get rid of, but it may add more fields to some types.

+Glyph stacking is currently implemented, but in an inefficient manner.
+A new algorithm for stacking glyps is planned, but a requirement for that algorithm is to know the user's glyph specification in the stacking algorithm.
+Next up is to implement `glyphspec_types.jl` in `test/t_calculate_and_draw_glyphs`.